-The University of Liège has joined the UNIC Alliance as it is in line with its important strategic aims to:
+The University of Liège participates in UNIC as it is in line with its important strategic aims to:

 The topic of inclusion is challenging for all faculties of the University, and may become a great incentive to change, modernisation and digitalisation of ULiège.

-The following key activities will contribute to the future activities of our UNIC Alliance:
+The following key activities will contribute to the future of UNIC University:

 Inclusion values are expressed by